silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/19_GraphQL/02_working_with_dataobjects/01_adding_dataobjects_to_the_schema.md

 [here](https://github.com/silverstripe/silverstripe-graphql/tree/3)
 [/alert]

-## The DataObject model type
+## The `DataObject` model type

-In Silverstripe CMS projects, our data tends to be contained in dataobjects almost exclusively, and the silverstripe-graphql schema API is designed to make adding dataobject content fast and simple.
+In Silverstripe CMS projects, our data tends to be contained in DataObjects almost exclusively, and the `silverstripe/graphql` schema API is designed so that adding `DataObject` content to your GraphQL schema definition is fast and simple.

 ### Using model types

-While it is possible to add dataobjects to your schema as generic types under the `types` section of the configuration, and their associated queries and mutations under `queries` and `mutations`, this will lead to a lot of boilerplate code and repetition.
+While it is possible to add DataObjects to your schema as generic types under the `types` section of the configuration, and their associated queries and mutations under `queries` and `mutations`, this will lead to a lot of boilerplate code and repetition.
 Unless you have some really custom needs, a much better approach is to embrace _convention over configuration_